RandomStudio/rsoss/README.md

 # RSOSS
-> Randomly Open Sourcing
-*or*
-> How to do Open Source, the Random Way 😉
+> Open Sourcing the Random Way, without being random about it 😉

 Some guidelines and best practices.